 Try to understand why they are happening

 The first thing you need to do is understand why your child is having a tantrum.
 Is it because they are in pain, do they need attention, or do they want something they know they cannot get?
-Sometimes when children are going through new things, like starting kindergarten, that can be a stressful time for them, and they may show it through tantrums.
+Sometimes, when children are going through new things, like starting kindergarten, that can be stressful for them, and they may show it through tantrums.

 They may feel like you are not paying attention to them, and they may feel lonely or scared about something.
-Try to talk to them, and see what is the reason behind this behavior.
+Try to talk to them and see what the reason behind this behaviour is.

 Learn the triggers

 When you notice the tantrum is happening, try to see what caused it.
-Is it a specific toy, is it a conversation, or maybe a person they need to spend time with when they don’t want to.
-Know that when we change habits, like giving them a different toy to sleep with, or even bathe with, it can be a cause of a tantrum.
-The sooner you find out what their triggers are, the easier it is going to be for you to avoid them, or to talk to your child and explain things the best you can.
+Is it a specific toy, a conversation, or maybe a person they need to spend time with when they don’t want to?
+Knowing that when we change habits, like giving them a different toy to sleep with or even bathe with, it can cause a tantrum.
+The sooner you find out what their triggers are, the easier it will be for you to avoid them or talk to your child and explain things the best you can.

 Don’t yell or shout

-Shouting will not get you anywhere, and the more you raise your voice, the louder your child is going to be.
+Shouting will not get you anywhere, and the more you raise your voice, the louder your child will be.
 Lead by example, and lower your voice.
 When you start talking in a normal tone, chances are, your little one will do the same.
-You can calmly tell them that you are here and you are listening to them and that they don’t need to yell.
+You can calmly tell them that you are here and listening to them and that they don’t need to yell.

 When you approach your toddler as an adult, they will understand and feel that, and they will try to explain why they are feeling angry or sad.